Europe's SoftBank Prosus plays long game to shrink value gap

 MIND THE GAP

-Prosus (PRX.AS) has not had easy ride in its first few years, with a complicated structure and operating losses at most investments it has made, apart from Tencent(0700.HK), leading it to trade at a deep discount to the value of its assets.
+Prosus has not had easy ride in its first few years, with a complicated structure and operating losses at most investments it has made, apart from Tencent, leading it to trade at a deep discount to the value of its assets.

 Its stock market valuation is 25% lower than the market value of the 28.9% stake in Tencent it currently holds.
 At Naspers, which in turn controls Prosus, the discount to its economic interest in Tencent is more than 40%.